2007 Malaysian Grand Prix: Qualifying

-The qualifying session to determine the starting order for the race is held in three parts, six cars are eliminated after each of the first two parts.
+The qualifying session to determine the starting order for the race was held in three parts, six cars ware eliminated after each of the first two parts.
 In the first part, the Spykers of Christijan Albers and Adrian Sutil set the slowest times of all.
 Spyker technical director Mike Gascoyne admitted that the team had "made a mistake" in missing the test at Sepang a week earlier.
 Scott Speed (STR), Anthony Davidson (Super Aguri), Rubens Barrichello (Honda) and Alex Wurz (Williams) were also eliminated.
 Davidson blamed STR driver Vitantonio Liuzzi for obstructing his qualifying lap, stating "he was pretty aware I was behind him".
 Wurz was slowed by gear-selection problems in his Williams.
 At the front, McLaren driver Alonso set the fastest time with a 1:34.942.
 His teammate Hamilton was second fastest, with the Ferraris third and fifth, split by Kubica's BMW.

 Rain threatened during the second part.
 Although it did not materialise, all the drivers posted quick laps early on to avoid having to set a time on a wet track.
 Alonso was again fastest with a 1:34.057.
 Hamilton, both Ferraris, BMW Saubers, and Toyotas, as well as Rosberg (Williams) and Webber (Red Bull) also passed through to the final part.
 Kovalainen (Renault), Fisichella (Renault), Coulthard (Red Bull), Sato (Super Aguri), Button (Honda) and Liuzzi (STR) were eliminated.
 2006 champions Renault failed to get either car into the final part.
 Team engineering director Pat Symonds noted that "...the overall level of performance is disappointing, but we now have to knuckle down and make the most of the situation we find ourselves in."
 Button claimed Honda's grid position of 15th was the "maximum we could possibly get".

 In the final part of qualifying, Massa set the fastest time, taking pole position from second placed Alonso in the last few seconds as rain began to fall, with Räikkönen completing the top three.
 Massa's lap of 1:35.043 marked tyre company Bridgestone's 100th pole position in Formula One.
 Hamilton came fourth, over half a second behind the leading three.
 He conceded inexperience was to blame, saying that there were "some spots of rain on my visor, so I had to sort of let off".
 Heidfeld qualified fifth, ahead of Nico Rosberg in sixth and teammate Kubica in seventh.
 The Toyotas of Trulli and Schumacher were eighth and ninth, with Webber completing the top ten.

 Race stewards initially imposed a 10-place penalty on Coulthard and Barrichello, for changing their engines prior to qualification.
 Since 2006, the engines of Formula One cars are required to last for two races.
 However, after further investigation they rescinded Coulthard's penalty, as he had retired from the previous race and his change had been made before the start of the race weekend.
 Barrichello's penalty stood.